Kumar

 Friends of Labour

-As mentioned earlier, the project at Labour Lens was initially conceived as a personal initiative to express and celebrate the lives of laborers.
-Over time, the need was felt to transform this personal endeavor into a political and public project centered on laborers.
+As mentioned earlier, the project at Labour Lens was initially conceived as a personal initiative to express and celebrate the lives of labourers.
+Over time, the need was felt to transform this personal endeavor into a political and public project centered on labourers.

 A public project cannot be carried out by one person alone.
 It requires the involvement and participation of the public itself to truly become a collective and inclusive initiative.